kadamandersson/kadamandersson.github.io/index.md

 ### Looking for master students with strong interest in stochastic analysis or reinforcement learning

-Topics of interest are statistics for SDE, approximate stochastic differential control or games and multi agent reinforcement learning.
+Topics of interest are statistics for SDE, approximate stochastic differential games, multi agent reinforcement learning.
 Contact me if interested.

 ### PhD students